L2-Lagrange/Simple-LM1875-sound-system/README.md

  <em>Sine wave before (yellow) and after (blue) the 35khz filter</em>
 </p>

-*Explain filter results, and then mention the inverting gain stage and output buffer
+This is an example of what the lowpass filter after a DAC accomplishes.
+The yellow signal is the output from the [bluetooth receiver]((https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8)), and the yellow signal is the output from the bluetooth receiver and the blue signal is the output of the 35khz filter.
+The high frequency noise has been significantly removed, and the output is much cleaner.
+This sine wave is then inverted again by the inverting gain stage (0-10 gain) and then finally sent to the output buffer.